 WPP began life as a maker of wire shopping baskets.
-Today it is the world leader in communications services.
+Today it is a world leader in communications, experience, commerce and technology.

 In 1985 Sir Martin Sorrell took a controlling stake in a small UK manufacturer of wire baskets and teapots called Wire and Plastic Products, as the foundation on which to build an international advertising and marketing services group.
 The company was renamed simply “WPP”, with Sir Martin as its Chief Executive.